← Back to research

 Executive Summary

 nvUltra is the long-awaited successor to Notational Velocity and nvALT — beloved minimalist note apps known for their instant search-first interface.
 Built by Brett Terpstra (creator of Marked and nvALT) and Fletcher Penney (creator of MultiMarkdown), nvUltra promises the same lightning-fast search workflow with modern MultiMarkdown features.
-However, it has been in private beta for years with no public release date, making it vaporware-adjacent despite its pedigree.
+As of June 2026 it remains in private beta with no public release date — the site says the team has "as many beta testers as we can reasonably handle" and is "squashing the final bugs," with trial, direct purchase, and Mac App Store buttons all marked "coming soon."
+Development is not dead — a "Mark II" beta shipped in May 2026 with active forum threads through early 2026 — but seven years in, it remains vaporware-adjacent despite its pedigree.

 AttributeValue